anthonydotmoe/vgmplayer/README.md

 GPIO 0-7 are connected to D0-D7 on the YM2151.
 GPIO 8-10 are connected to the `A0`, `WR`, and `CS` pins.
-I'm using SPI to connect to the SD card, and an LTC6903 programmable clock generator, making the main clock for the YM2151.
+I'm using SPI to connect to the SD card, and an LTC6903 programmable clock generator making the main clock for the YM2151.

 The supporting circuitry for the YM2151 was ripped from the same place I got the chip from, a Yamaha CX5 Music Computer.